The two out of three property in ind-categories and a convenient model category of spaces: Compact metrizable spaces

-In the previous subsection we defined the notion of a special weak cofibration category, and showed that every special weak cofibration category is ind admissible.
-In this subsection we discuss a way to construct special weak cofibration categories.
+In the previous section we defined the notion of a special weak cofibration category, and showed that every special weak cofibration category is ind admissible.
+In this section we discuss a way to construct special weak cofibration categories.
+We end by an example from the category of compact metrizable spaces.